accessible-minecraft/controls-menu-bug-fix/README.md

-# Controls Menu Bug Fix

-This mod fixes the bug with the control menu in 1.17.
+This mod has been replaced with [minecraft access](https://github.com/khanshoaib3/minecraft-access) and is no longer maintained.